Improving our Development Process

 Overall, these changes have resulted in a more stable coding environment for Gengo developers, as well as speed and usability improvements for our users.
 As developers, we’re also much closer to continuous integration and service-oriented architecture.

 Looking to the future, we have many plans to further improve our infrastructure and software development process.
-We’ll be writing acceptance tests using Selenium, using a tool like Etsy’s Deployinator to deploy more easily and frequently, experimenting with new programming languages such as Go.
+We’ll be writing acceptance tests using Selenium, using a tool like Etsy’s Deployinator to deploy more easily and frequently and experimenting with new programming languages such as Go.

 We’re constantly working to improve the quality, scalability and reliability of our service, and we hope that Gengo users have a more enjoyable and responsive experience using our site as a result.